 The LG G3 OLED is an incredible TV for watching sports with friends.
 It has exceptional reflection handling, which is great when watching shows in a room with glare, and the TV gets very bright in SDR, so it handles bright rooms beautifully.
 The TV's viewing angle is superb, so the image remains consistent even when viewing the TV from the side, so those sitting off-center will have a pleasant viewing experience.
 It has an incredible response time, so motion, like fast-moving players, is crisp and sharp, with no blurring.
 The TV has great color uniformity, so when watching sports with large areas of uniform color, like hockey, you won't be distracted by annoying smudges or color variations in the image.

 The LG G3 OLED is an outstanding TV for dominating your friends in your games of choice.
 Enabling Game Mode doesn't noticeably affect image quality, so your games simultaneously look great and feel super responsive due to the TVs incredibly low input lag; your inputs are translated to the on-screen action almost instantly.
 The TV has fantastic reflection handling, and combined with its great peak brightness in SDR, this makes it a fantastic OLED for bright rooms or rooms with glare, so you can game with the lights on or during the day with no issues.
-The response time is exceptionally low, so no matter how fast the action moves, you won't have any blur or ghosting.
+The response time is exceptionally low; no matter how fast the action moves, there won't be any blur or ghosting.
 Overall this is a standout TV for gaming.

 The LG G3 OLED is a remarkable TV for a home cinema setup.
 It has incredible contrast, with deep inky blacks and no blooming around bright highlights due to its OLED panel.
 It has great HDR brightness, so bright highlights look great next to the perfect blacks.
 It also has excellent low-quality content smoothing, so whether you like to watch movies on legacy formats like DVDs or through streaming services like Netflix, your content is free of macro-blocking, and details are preserved.
 The TV handles judder perfectly, so your movies are judder free.
 The TV looks great and is color accurate even with minimal calibration, so you'll have an amazing viewing experience almost right out of the box.